 In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805) - Accounting for Contract Assets and Contract Liabilities from Contracts with Customers ("ASU 2021-08").
 ASU 2021-08 requires the recognition and measurement of contract assets and contract liabilities acquired in a business combination in accordance with ASC 606, Revenue from Contracts with Customers.
 Considerations to determine the amount of contract assets and contract liabilities to record at the acquisition date include the terms of the acquired contract, such as timing of payment, identification of each performance obligation in the contract and allocation of the contract transaction price to each identified performance obligation on a relative standalone selling price basis as of contract inception.
 ASU 2021-08 is effective for the Company beginning in the first quarter of 2023.
-ASU 2021-08 should be applied prospectively for acquisitions occurring on or after the effective date of the amendments.
-Early adoption of the proposed amendments would be permitted, including adoption in an interim period.
-The Company is currently assessing the impact this standard will have on the Company's consolidated financial statements.
+The Company adopted this standard January 1, 2023 and will apply the guidance to future acquisitions, if any.